RQLv1/Paper-Agent/README.md

-# Paper Agent: a large language models powered agent for end-to-end data collection and analysis of TiO<sub>2</sub> nanocomposites
+# An LLMs-powered chemist agent solves the data-to-synthesis process-to-property challenge in the TiO<sub>2</sub> nanocomposites
 ## 🙌About
 This repository contains the code and resources of the following paper: